yevgeni-integrate-ai/VFAE/README.md

 There are, of course, limitations to these models.
 For one, we need to explicitly specify what features we consider sensitive.
 This may not always be obvious.
 Also, given that we transform the dataset into a latent space, which is essentially abstract, we will have difficulty explaining the reasons for our model results.
 For example, in the above analysis although we can be confident that race is not a factor in predicting whether a person should be arrested, we would have trouble saying what is an important factor.
 This is where techniques such as FairML (KH COMMENT - can you provide a link back to FairML paper?), for example, can help.

 Loving people means doing the best we can to ensure every person affected by our model is treated fairly.
-Doing so is a complicated task, especially when dealing with complicated non-linear models, but one that we proudly undertake.
+Doing so is a complicated task, especially when dealing with complex non-linear models and data that inherently contains bias, but one that we proudly undertake (as our own Kathryn Hume discussed in [this article](http://www.macleans.ca/opinion/artificial-intelligence-is-the-future-but-its-not-immune-to-human-bias/)).
 Using VFAE is just one of the tools we will employ to achieve this goal.
 We are investing engineering effort to ensure our infrastructure is secure, are creating partnerships with the Vector Institute to explore technical solutions with leading researchers in the field, and are making deliberate choices about the projects we accept from clients so we can say with integrity that we are applying AI to make the world a better place.